FOWOBADOLLAR/FOWOBADOLLAR/README.md

 ## About Me

-- 🌱 I’m currently learning full-stack development.
+- 🌱 I’m currently learning front-end development.
 - 👯 I’m looking to collaborate on open-source projects.
 - 🤔 I’m looking for help with advanced algorithms.
 - 💬 Ask me about web development,software development, Python, and JavaScript.